Ekaanth/cipher_implementation_rust/README.md

      -------------------------------- - mod 26
      message   =  WHATANICEDAYTODAY
      </pre>

+ - [ ] Roter machines cipher (1870-1943)
+       It consists of a key with which a letter mapping was done, Initally the roter was mapped with the key but with each keystroke, the key map also roated making it slighly difficult, In cases when an user types `c` for three times the encryption will yeld 3 different characters thus making it slightly harder to crack, These improvised and then they become multi-roter the infamomous
+       *`Enigma`* is an example for Router machine cipher.

 Please feel free to open an issue if you would like to implement a new cipher and can submit a PR.